trbflxr/kino/docs/usage.md

 ### <img src="../img/icons/maps.png" style="height: 1.4rem" alt="Maps Icon" /> Maps

-Kino features a custom maploader that allows you to load the maps in the .obj format.
+KiNO features a custom maploader that allows you to load the maps in the .obj format.
 ![maps](../img/maps.png)
 Downloaded maps should be installed into: